 lout — just about; not exact

-neare3-neare3lout — Excuse me!
+neare3-neare3 lout — Excuse me!
 Excuse me, please!

 This phrase requesting to move a little is often heard on the crowded public buses during the rush hours as people try to shove their way to the exit door.